wessenstam/ts2019/dr_runbooks/dr_runbooks.rst

 .. note::

-  When creating the VMs you will use the **Secondary**, and adding static IPs you have been assigned in the .230-.253 range.
+  When creating the VMs you will use the **Secondary** network, and adding static IPs you have been assigned in the .230-.253 range.
   You will be using the same last octet in the 2nd assigned hosted POC cluster.
   The 2nd HPOC cluster will also have a secondary network that we will use as well.
 Also check that X.X.X.230+ is also free.